nrobinson2000/openbazaar-bio/README.md

 # openbazaar-bio

-This is the HTML for the BIO box on my Openbazaar Store.
+This is the HTML for the bio box on my Openbazaar Store.

 Visit my store: `ob://@nrobinson2000`